Times change and my website needed to change too. To see the 2020 update of this page click this link

 What Tests Will My Veterinarian Run To Confirm That My Pet Has Epilepsy ?

-After a thorough physical examination , your veterinarian will likey want to begin with a complete blood chemistry panel as well as a urinalysis of the pet's urine.
+After a thorough physical examination , your veterinarian will likely want to begin with a complete blood chemistry panel as well as a urinalysis of the pet's urine.
 If your pet is young or in mid-life and has simple or idiopathic epilepsy, these tests will probably all come back normal.
 (T4 could be low if the pet is already taking phenobarbital [ref]) If your veterinarian is reasonably certain of the diagnosis at that point, the vet might wait to see if the seizures return or begin the pet on an anti-epileptic medication.
 When the diagnosis is not that certain, the vet can go on to order more specialized tests, such as an MRI, CT scan or even a cerebrospinal tap (vets often obtain that fluid higher up at the base of the pet's skull rather than low in the back) until a diagnosis can be made.

 What Should I Do During The Seizure ?

-My first concern for my clients is that they NOT TO BE BITTEN.
+My first concern for pet owners is that they NOT TO BE BITTEN.
 Do not ever put your hands in or near the pet’s mouth.
-If your pet or a neighbor’s pet develops a seizure, begin by placing the pet’s head on a soft folded towel or pillow.
+If your pet or a neighbor’s pet develops a seizure, begin by cautiously manipulating the pet’s head onto a soft folded towel.
 You may carry the pet in a blanket to a secluded tiled area.
-Remove all objects that surround the pet so it will not injure itself.
+Remove all objects that surround the pet so it does not injure itself.
 Protect it from overheating and stay beside it until the seizure ends.

 You can gently stroke and speak calmly and softly to your pet; but the pet will probably not know you are present until the seizure begins to subside.

 Keep the room darkened, cool and keep other family members away.
 You can already position some paper towels and warm soapy water on a wash stand beyond the pet’s reach to help clean up any mess.